KillerMaker/Mastermind/README.md

 # Mastermind
 ZVI Technologies - Test for Applicants

-I just wrote a function where if the guess code "guess" is equals to the code "code" the function instantly returns a list of 4 black pegs meaning the guess code was perfect.
+I wrote a function where if the guess code "guess" is equals to the code "code" the function instantly returns a list of 4 black pegs meaning the guess code was perfect.